 Phone: 818-317-4940 Boulder Office: 2299 Pearl St, Ste 200, Boulder, CO 80302

-Elizabeth holds that life contains vast riches and there are tools, people, and ideas that, like the pole star, are available to steer us on our journey as we navigate the Great Waters.
-Now practicing in Boulder, she offers individual psychotherapy, analysis; supervision; partnership/relationship analysis and coaching; Human Design readings and coaching; and consultations for the mental health and business professional.
-Elizabeth is the Admissions Coordinator for the Boulder Jung Seminar.
+Elizabeth holds that our life contains vast riches and there are tools, people, and ideas that, like the pole star, are available to guide us as we navigate the Great Waters.
+She offers the following: psychotherapy and analysis.
+Professional consultation and supervision.
+Human Design readings and coaching for individuals.
+Relationship and couples analysis.
+Human Design consultations for the mental health and business professional.

 Susan C. Roberts, MS, MA, MSW, is a licensed clinical social worker and Certified Jungian psychoanalyst in private practice in Boulder, Colorado.
 A graduate of the Inter-Regional Society of Jungian Analysts, she is a long-time student of James Hillman, archetypal psychology, and symbolic languages such as the I Ching, astrology, mythology, fairy tales, and dreams.
 She also has a particular interest in the intersection of psyche and soma and of mind-body approaches to illness and healing.